Super Mario Bros. 3 (NES)

 I cannot recommend this game enough to Mario fans or any fan of plat forming games.
 If you haven’t played it yet, you simply must, and can find a copy for the following consoles: NES, SNES (Super Mario All-Stars, Super Mario All-Stars/Super Mario World) Virtual Console, Wii (Super Mario All-Stars), GBA (Super Mario Advance 4).

 If you enjoyed this Super Mario Bros.
-3 review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+3 review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!